 $ rm -rf public

-2. Generate an SSH key if one doesn’t already exist for this user
+2. Generate an SSH key for the destination server

 $ cat ~/.ssh/id_rsa.pub

-If one exists, copy it and skip the next step Otherwise, generate a new key and copy it
+- If one exists, copy it and skip the next step.
+Otherwise, use the below command to generate a new key.

 $ ssh-keygen